-Adam Morand has served as a Director of the Board and Chief Technology Officer since November 13, 2023.
+Adam Morand has served as a director of the Corporation and Chief Technology Officer since November 13, 2023.
 Mr. Morand is an Entrepreneurial Technologist with experience in capital markets and business operations.
-Mr. Morand additionally serves as an Independent Director for Energy Plug ("PLUG") on the CSE.
-Mr. Morand served as an officer of MGN Technologies Inc. on the TSX; and an officer of CYOP Systems on Nasdaq.
+Mr. Morand has previously served as an officer of MGN Technologies Inc. on the TSX, an officer of CYOP Systems on Nasdaq, and an independent director for Energy Plug ("PLUG") on the CSE.
 Mr. Morand has founded over 60 corporations serving in a myriad of officer and director roles since the 1990's bringing significant business acumen to TrustBIX.